Park-HyeongGyu/purplegaze/README.md

 ## Overview - Purplegaze
 Purplegaze is a lightweight server monitoring program.

-When your server reaches a preassigned status, e.g. when the CPU temperature rises above an appointed criterion, purplegaze sends you a Telegram report.
+When your server reaches a preassigned status, e.g. when the CPU temperature rises above an appointed criterion, Purplegaze sends you a report via Telegram.
 Also, you can receive a daily, weekly, or monthly (or any other period you set) report.
 It works with a Telegram bot.

 ## Dependencies

 ## Features
+- Sending a Telegram message

 ## Developing
-- sending a Telegram message
 - fetching information about the server

 ## To Be Developed